Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "landscape" or @c "horizontal"
     - @c "portrait" or @c "vertical"

+## Constants {#constants-properties}
+Properties for the @c "constants" node:
+- @c "constants": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
+For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
+  - @c "name": the key used for the item.
+Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
+  - @c "value": either a string or numeric value to associate with the key.\n If a number, then it will be formatted to the current locale when displayed in the report.\n

+Note that datasets have their own @c "constants" section which can use self-referencing formulas.

 ## Datasets {#datasets-properties}
 Properties for the @c "datasets" node:
 - @c "datasets": contains an array of datasets, which are referenced by other items in the report.